aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/how-to-add-group-shape-into-a-word-document/_index.md

 Below example add a group shape into a Word document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_shapes-AddGroupShape.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_shapes-AddGroupShape.py" >}}